-- (1) This amount represents the aggregate principal amount of the Bonds to be issued, before deducting the commissions and other estimated expenses payable in connection with the offering of the Bonds. - (2) Total indebtedness equals the sum of short-term indebtedness and long-term indebtedness. - (3) Total capitalisation equals the sum of total indebtedness and total owners' equity. - (4) For convenience only, all translations from Renminbi into U.S. dollars and from U.S. dollars to Renminbi are made at the rate of RMB6.4566 to U.S.\$1.00, based on the noon buying rate as set forth in the H.10 statistical release of the Federal Reserve Bank of New York on 30 June 2021.
+- (1) This amount represents the aggregate principal amount of the January Bonds, before deducting the commissions and other estimated expenses payable in connection with the offering of the January Bonds. - (2) This amount represents the aggregate principal amount of the Bonds to be issued, before deducting the commissions and other estimated expenses payable in connection with the offering of the Bonds. - (3) Total indebtedness equals the sum of short-term indebtedness and long-term indebtedness. - (4) Total capitalisation equals the sum of total indebtedness and total owners' equity. - (5) For convenience only, all translations from Renminbi into U.S. dollars are made at the rate of RMB6.4566 to U.S.\$1.00, based on the noon buying rate as set forth in the H.10 statistical release of the Federal Reserve Bank of New York on 30 June 2021.

 Since 30 June 2021, the Group has incurred indebtedness to replenish its working capital, to finance and refinance its business development and for other general corporate purposes.
 For example, on 17 November 2021, the Group entered into a financing agreement of RMB300 million with Zhongyuan Bank Co., Ltd. for a tenor of one year.
 On 27 December 2021, the Group entered into a financing agreement of RMB100 million with China Construction Bank Corporation for a tenor of one year.
+On 4 January 2022, the Group entered into a financing agreement of RMB200 million with China Construction Bank Corporation for a tenor of one year.
+On 26 January 2022, the Group issued the January Bonds.
+On 20 January 2022, 28 January 2022, 18 February 2022 and 4 March 2022, the Group drew down RMB1,250,000,000, RMB700,000,000, RMB500,000,000 and RMB550,000,000, respectively, under its five-year 4.67 per cent.
+Ping An Insurance Debt Investment Plan.